blamario/rfcs/0000-unicode-identifers.rst

 #######

 The lexical syntax of Haskell'98 has been designed primarily for the ASCII character set.
 The language report does acknowledge Unicode as an afterthought, but there are large gaps in its support.
+This broad goals of this proposal areto:
+* most importantly, highlight some longstanding problems with Haskell's treatment of Unicode,
-This proposal aims to rectify this while retaining backward compatibility with all existing ASCII-only Haskell code.
+* suggest a package of remedies that retains backward compatibility with all existing ASCII-only Haskell code, and
+* provide a starting point of a wider discussion of the solution space.

 ##########
 Motivation